openaicellular/oaic/_sources/setup5gnetwork.rst.txt

 srsUE in ZeroMQ mode
 --------------------

 This command uses the default config file.
 The following message ``RRC NR reconfiguration successful`` confirms that the UE has connected to the NR cell.
 This will be used for the data link, while the LTE cell will be used for control messaging.
+On a new command terminal on the same machine run,

 .. code-block:: rst